Home*

 Giving for Trinity Evangelical Lutheran Church

-If you would like to make a special gift to help offset our added expense for supply Pastors on Sundays in December and January, please use the envelopes in the basket on the table in the narthex.
+If you would like to make a special gift to help offset our added expense for supply Pastors on Sundays, please use the envelopes in the basket on the table in the narthex.
 Thank you in advance for your generosity and prayers during this challenging time.

 52 Weeks of Giving